Reddy6812/snakegame/README.md

 # Snake Game

-A classic Snake game built with JavaScript, HTML5 Canvas, and CSS.
-Navigate the snake to eat food, grow longer, and avoid colliding with yourself.
-The snake wraps around the edges—no touching borders!
+An enhanced Snake game built with JavaScript, HTML5 Canvas, and CSS, featuring smooth rounded graphics, dynamic gradients, and realistic collisions.
+Navigate the snake to eat food and grow longer.
+Colliding with borders or yourself ends the game.

 ## Live Demo